-International business studies business in a global context.
+International trade studies business and trade in a global context.
 It explores the unique competitive, political and social environments in which international business takes place.
 This course aims to equip students with the knowledge and skills needed for successful business operation in an international environment.
 Topics covered include: Background for international business; Trade and investment; International institutions; the world financial environment; Dynamics of international business-government relationships; Corporate policy and strategy; Legal issues and ethics; Functional management, operations and concerns.